-2 GENERAL INFORMATION ABOUT THE ICELANDIC RESEARCH FUND
+1 GENERAL INFORMATION ABOUT THE ICELANDIC RESEARCH FUND

-2.1 THE ROLE OF THE ICELANDIC RESEARCH FUND
+1.1 THE ROLE OF THE ICELANDIC RESEARCH FUND

 The Icelandic Research Fund (IRF) is an open competitive research fund that operates according to the Act on Public Support for Scientific Research (no. 3/2003 with later amendments)1.
-The role aim of the fund is to enhance scientific research and research education in Iceland.
-For that purpose the IRF awards funding to research projects led by individuals, research teams, universities, research institutes, and organisations according to the general priorities of the Science and Technology Policy Council 2 based on peer review of the quality of the proposed research projects, the capability of the researchers, and the available research facilities.
+The role of the fund is to enhance scientific research and postgraduate research education in Iceland.
+To achieve that purpose, the IRF awards funding for postgraduate students in research-related programs of study and for research projects led by individuals, research teams, universities, research institutes, and organisations according to the general priorities of the Science and Technology Policy Council2, the funding policy of the Science Committee of the Science and Technology Policy Council, and based on peer review of the proposed research projects, the capability of the applicants, and the available research facilities.

-2.2 THE BOARD OF THE ICELANDIC RESEARCH
+1.2 THE BOARD OF THE ICELANDIC RESEARCH FUND

 The Minister of Education, Science and Culture appoints a five member Board for a period of three years following nominations by the Science Committee of the Science and Technology Policy Council.
 When appointed, the names of the Board members are published on the Rannís website.
-The Board issues rules and guidelines and makes funding decisions based on evaluations by expert panels.
+The Board issues rules and guidelines for the IRF and makes funding decisions on applications based on evaluations by expert panels.
 General questions regarding the Fund and proposals under review are handled by Rannís staff.

-2.3 GRANTS MANAGEMENT SERVICES
+1.3 GRANTS MANAGEMENT SERVICES